Bird and Wildlife Photography

 Ceannabeinne Beach

 Upon arriving at Loch Assynt, we were located further along the Loch to photograph some lovely small islands which had old or dead trees growing on them.
-We were very lucky as these islands were intermittently illuminated by glorious side light.

 Assynt, Island, Landscape, Loch Assynt, Scotland, Scottish Highlands, tony-tomlinson-photography, trees, winter